apache/trafficcontrol/docs/source/api/deliveryservice_server_capabilities.rst

 Response Structure
 ------------------
-:deliveryServiceID: The Delivery Service's ID
+:deliveryServiceID: The :term:`Delivery Service`'s ID
-:lastUpdated:       The date and time at which this association between the Delivery Service and the Server Capability was last updated, in an ISO-like format
+:lastUpdated:       The date and time at which this association between the :term:`Delivery Service` and the Server Capability was last updated, in an ISO-like format
 :serverCapability:  The Server Capability's name

 .. code-block:: http